 Jean Westwood and Bernard Ford - both World Champions and Hogg pupils who would go on to make great impacts on the discipline of ice dance as coaches in North America after their competitive careers ended - reflected fondly on Miss Hogg's impact.
 Bernard recalled, "I honestly don't ever remember any lessons because she was such a great coach.
 She bred into you a way learning without ever making you feel like you were taking a lesson.
 She obviously taught a great technique too.
 It was just bred into you."
 Jean reflected, "She taught me to teach myself and do the choreography for the pair.
 This also taught me choreography to give my students.
 Nowadays, coaches also have a choreographer or trainer.
 That is the reason so many of her pupils became top international coaches in North America as she trained us to do it all.
 I even did embroidery on my students costumes...
 The biggest gift she gave to all of her students was to teach ourselves.
 A great lady.
 In 1965, she congratulated me on my pupils winning silver and bronze.
 I replied that she had trained the top five couples."

-In June of 1969, Miss Hogg became Dame Gladys Hogg, MBE when she was was honoured as a Member of the Most Excellent Order of the British Empire.
+In 1967, Miss Hogg was given an Honorary Lifetime Membership with the National Skating Association.
+Two years later, she became Dame Gladys Hogg, MBE when she was was honoured as a Member of the Most Excellent Order of the British Empire.
 She was the first skating professional in Great Britain to ever be bestowed with the title.
 At a party in her honour at the Queens Ice Club, she was welcomed with a spontaneous standing ovation and top competitors and even judges joined beginners on the ice to celebrate her passion for ice dancing.